Daniel Sedin scores in OT to lift Canucks over Blackhawks

+CHICAGO (AP) -- Daniel Sedin and the Vancouver Canucks finally found a way to win after surviving a barrage by one of the NHL's best and hottest teams.

-CHICAGO (AP) -- Daniel Sedin scored a power-play goal 2:12 into overtime and the Vancouver Canucks beat the Chicago Blackhawks 5-4 on Tuesday night to end a six-game skid.
+Sedin scored a power-play goal 2:12 into overtime and the Canucks - all but eliminated from playoff contention - beat the Chicago Blackhawks 5-4 on Tuesday night to end a six-game skid.

-With his twin brother Henrik Sedin screening goalie Scott Darling, Daniel Sedin connected on a high, long shot.
+With his twin brother Henrik Sedin screening goalie Scott Darling, Daniel Sedin connected on a high shot from the top of the right circle.
 The score withstood a video review for goaltender interference and snapped the Blackhawks' five-game winning streak.

+''Every guy in here has battled hard and had got nothing to show for it,'' Daniel Sedin said. ''It's nice to get rewarded with a win.''

 Chicago rookie Ryan Hartman scored his second goal of the game with 1:03 left in the third period to tie it at 4.
-The Blackhawks rallied with three goals in the third period to send it to overtime.
+The Blackhawks rallied with three goals in the third but lost for the fourth time in their last 21 games.
+Captain Jonathan Toews was serving a penalty for goaltender interference on the winner.

+''They just come at you wave after wave,'' Daniel Sedin said. ''It's a really good offensive team.
+They have a lot of firepower.''

 Vancouver's Brandon Sutter scored two goals to end a 13-game drought.
 Sutter, along with Henrik Sedin and Reid Boucher, connected on three of the Canucks' first five shots as Vancouver pounced on Chicago mistakes to build a 4-1 advantage.

-Ryan Miller made 40 saves as the Canucks were outshot 44-15.
+Ryan Miller made 40 saves, including some dandies, as the Canucks were outshot 44-15.

 Marian Hossa scored his 23rd goal and Richard Panik his 20th in the third period to help Chicago storm back late for a second straight game.
+Chicago earned a point to reach 100 for the fourth consecutive season.

 Chicago All-Star Corey Crawford made just six saves on 10 shots before being relieved by Darling after Sutter scored his second goal - and 17th of the season - at 2:15 of the third.